bloominstituteoftechnology/React-UI-Components/README.md

 - Create a `<HeaderContainer />` container component that will hold your header components.

-  - Create an `<ImageThumbnail />` component using this image url https://ibin.co/3whrpKSBbZ81.png as it's img src.
+  X Create an `<ImageThumbnail />` component using this image url https://ibin.co/3whrpKSBbZ81.png as it's img src.
   - Create a `<HeaderTitle />` component that displays the Lambda School header text, @LambdaSchool handle and timestamp.
   - Create a `<HeaderContent />` component that displays the copy provided in the headers content.

 - Create a `<CardContainer/ >` container component that will hold your card components.
-  - Create a `<CardBanner />` component that will display this image as it's background: https://ibin.co/3wnC6SgIOJud.png
+X Create a `<CardBanner />` component that will display this image as it's background: https://ibin.co/3wnC6SgIOJud.png
   - Create a `<CardContent />` component that displays the card copy provided.
   - The entire `<CardContainer />` should take a user to `https://www.reactjs.org` when clicked.